abn/RHTE-CodeStarter-2017/README.md

 ### Start the VM and test the emulated environment
 At this point you can start your VM and, following the slides, create your own Wire graph experimenting with the simulated PLC running in your VM.

+For Complete instructions, code used for CodeStarter at Summit: https://github.com/eurotech/RedHat-CodeStarter-2017/tree/opcua-server-grovepi